May

 Opinions expressed by Entrepreneur contributors are their own.

-Entrepreneurs should know how important it is to have the right advisors when undertaking a new venture.
+Entrepreneurs should know how important it is to have the right advisors when undertaking a new business venture.
 An advisor is not the same as a co-founder or an investor.
-While both of these roles advise the company in their own interest, a is set apart in how they approach giving advice.
+While both of these roles advise the company in their own interest, a business advisor is set apart in how they approach giving advice.
 Even experienced boards with decades of experience within a field can benefit from having an expert advisor present to help them.
 Choosing the right advisor is usually a consideration of what the advisor offers to the firm.

 Advisors fall on a spectrum